micr0-dev/FSAConnectEndPointAPI/README.md

 ## Description

 This project allows users to fetch their grades from the Fulton Science Academy Connect.
 It's designed with efficiency in mind and implements a caching mechanism to improve response times.
+This project can be used in many places but the original intention is for **Notion widgets**.

 ## Usage